syncfusion-content/wpf-docs/wpf/TextInputLayout/Supported-Input-Views.md

 ## PasswordBox

-You can enter the password characters as input by adding the [PasswordBox](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.passwordbox?view=netcore-3.1) in the [SfTextInputLayout](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TextInputLayout.html).
+You can enter the password characters as an input by adding the [PasswordBox](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.passwordbox?view=netcore-3.1) in the [SfTextInputLayout](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TextInputLayout.html).

 {% tabs %}